Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

         }
 ```

-Now of course to use this in the cardano cli, we have to serialize the script to disk and this is very similar to what we did before.
+Now of course to use this in the Cardano-CLI, we have to serialize the script to disk and this is very similar to what we did before.

 ```haskell
 writeStakeValidator :: FilePath -> Plutus.Address -> IO (Either (FileError ()) ())